 Due to the pressing challenges facing Smithfield meat market, we have plans to co-locate it with Billingsgate and New Spitalfields at a new purpose-built site in the London Borough of Barking and Dagenham.
-This requires planning permission and a new Private Bill.
-More detail can be found here.

 We are working closely with the host Boroughs for Billingsgate and New Spitalfields to protect their futures once the sites have been vacated by the market operations.
 The Smithfield buildings are part of the Square Mile which is one of the reasons why we have worked up some initial concept designs to help imagine what these buildings could become should the meat market move; we are sharing these designs with you now.

 Below is a video that we have prepared to present the concept designs to you.
 More background information can be found in the text below and you can learn more by spending time looking at our separate pages on the design principles, possible interventions, uses and public realm.